Aminsinho/HorrorIAHistory/README.md

 **How to Start**

-To start the application using Docker, follow these steps:
+To start the application using Docker and Ollama Llama 3.2, follow these steps:

+1. **Install Ollama Llama 3.2**: Ensure that Ollama Llama 3.2 is installed on your computer.
+You can download it from the official Ollama website.
-1. **Build the Docker images**: Run `docker-compose build` to build the Docker images.
+2. **Build the Docker images**: Run `docker-compose build` to build the Docker images.
-2. **Start the application**: Use Docker Compose to start the application and its dependencies by running `docker-compose up`.
+3. **Start the application**: Use Docker Compose to start the application and its dependencies by running `docker-compose up`.
-3. **Access the application**: The application will be available at `http://localhost:8080`.
+4. **Access the application**: The application will be available at `http://localhost:8080`.

 ### Project Features